-Recommendation/ Implementation Supporting Strategies Roles and Responsibilities Timeframe 1.2.4 Improve external communication and understanding of Culture services.
+Recommendation/Implementation Supporting Strategies Implementaion Trigger(s) Roles and Responsibilities Timeframe Estimated Capital Costs Additional Operating Costs 1.2.4 Improve external communication and understanding of Culture services.
 1.2.4.1 Develop an external communications and marketing strategy to share the value of arts and culture, as well as build awareness and understanding of City/Culture services, programs, processes and procedures.
 Align Culture marketing that supports and promotes cultural identity.
-Culture Division: Marketing Other City Divisions: Corporate Communications, Information Technology Short-term (1-4 yrs) 1.2.4.2 Integrate opportunities for public feedback and engagement to identify opportunities and ensure continuous improvement.
-Culture Division: Culture-wide Other City Divisions: Information Technology Short-term (1-4 yrs) 1.2.5 Improve internal awareness of arts, culture and heritage values and priorities.
+Based on feedback from the public to improve information sharing internally and externally.
+Culture Division: Marketing Other City Divisions: Corporate Communications, Information Technology Short-term (1-4 yrs) N/A Yes 1.2.4.2 Integrate opportunities for public feedback and engagement to identify opportunities and ensure continuous improvement.
+Based on feedback from the public to improve information sharing internally and externally.
+Connected to City-wide community engagement priorities.
+Culture Division: Culture- wide Other City Divisions: Information Technology Short-term (1-4 yrs) N/A No 1.2.5 Improve internal awareness of arts, culture and heritage values and priorities.
 1.2.5.1 Develop an internal communications strategy to share the value of arts and culture, build awareness, align priorities and support collaboration and coordination efforts within Culture and across the City.
-Culture Division: Marketing Other City Divisions: Corporate Communications, Information Technology Short-term (1-4 yrs)
+Based on feedback from the public to improve information sharing internally and externally.
+Culture Division: Marketing Other City Divisions: Corporate Communications, Information Technology Short-term (1-4 yrs) N/A Yes